 The aim of this exercise is to take a simple example, the 1D traffic model as described in the lectures, and parallelise it in various ways.
-Although this code is probably not sufficiently complicated to show substantial performance differences, the idea is for you to experiment with different techniques in the simple traffic model before implementing them in a real MPI application.
+The way this is done directly mirrors the potential parallelisation strategies for the code used in the HPC challenge which simulates heat diffusion (a Laplace equation) using Jacobi iteration.
+The idea is that you can easily experiment with things in the simple traffic model before implementing them in the slightly-more-complex Laplace code.